htb-scepter

 Enter pass phrase for baker.key: newpassword

-I then set wide-open permissions and used certipy
+I then set wide-open permissions and used certipy to authenticate:

 chmod 777 baker.pfx